 Using a blow torch

-One suggestion I have is to prepare the ham inside your house.
-It’s often windy outside and you will find that your blow torch will always go out.
+One suggestion I have is to prepare the ham at home.
+It’s often windy outside, and you will find that your blowtorch will always go out.

 I use a blowtorch I got from the Home Depot.
 It was inexpensive and works great.
 You can spend money on those gourmet ones, but they are three times the price.